-The earliest nutrition a new-born child receives is milk, either through breastfeeding or through bottle feeding.
+The earliest nutrition a newborn child receives is milk, either through breastfeeding or through bottle feeding.
 Compositional regulations ensure that infant formula meets the basic nutritional needs of the exclusively formula fed infant.
-However, it must be remembered that breastmilk remains nutritionally superior due to a number of components that cannot be replicated in formula and additionally provides non-nutritional benefits, including immunity protection and hormonal processes that support bonding and attachment7.
+However, it must be remembered that breastmilk remains nutritionally superior due to several components that cannot be replicated in formula and additionally provides non-nutritional benefits, including immunity protection and hormonal processes that support bonding and attachment7.